 Carol Polcovar’s career in performance and theater spans thirty years.
 A “late bloomer”, Ms. Polcovar was a teacher of inner city children and mother of three before she became active in the arts.
 Her plays have been performed in NYC and Europe.My Mother Told Me I was Different, her docudrama about the Stonewall Rebellion received a Talkin’ Broadway award for best year’s docudrama.
 She is the founder and former Artistic Director of the Fresh Fruit Festival held in NYC.
 Ms. Polcovar now lives and works in Hawaii.

 Carol M. Rice is a playwright, director, actor, and producer.
 She has an MA in Drama (Playwriting Emphasis) from Texas Woman’s University.
-Her full-length plays Sharing the Stage is Murder, Murder at the Orient Burlesque (Column Award Nomination) and Around the World in 80 Days were produced by Rover Dramawerks and The Belle of West Texas was presented by McKinney Repertory Theatre and Mesquite Community Theatre; it is published by Brooklyn Publishers.
-She has several plays published through Next Stage Press.
+Her full-length plays Sharing the Stage is Murder, Murder at the Orient Burlesque (which received a Column Award Nomination), Around the World in 80 Days, and The Belle of West Texas have been seen locally in D/FW.
+She has been produced all over the U.S., and she is published through Brooklyn Publishing, Smith & Krauss, and Next Stage Press.
 Carol can also be found on NPX.
-Carol is a proud member of the Dramatists Guild and is the founder and Artistic Director of Rover Dramawerks, which produces the DFW 365 Women a Year Festival.
+Carol is a proud member of the Dramatists Guild and is the founder and Artistic Director of Rover Dramawerks, which produces the 365 Women a Year Festival.

 Caroline Turner Cole is a Dallas-based theatre artist.
 She strives to tell interesting and thought-provoking stories and to instill confidence and self-assurance in others to do the same.
 In pursuit of that goal, Caroline has worked as an actor, writer, and director in Houston, Dallas and Ukraine.